Mental health should not have to be a privilege, and everyone has a right to receive support and help when they need it most.

-The online mental health programme will include exercises, but you can complete in your own time as well as an email address for a mental health professional.
+The online mental health programme will include exercises, but you can complete them in your own time as well as an email address for mental health professional.

 3. Helplines and Talking Therapies

-The NHS offer helplines where an individual can talk through their problem confidentially over the phone.
+The NHS offers helplines where individuals can talk through their problem confidentially over the phone.

-There is 24-hour advice and support available, and you will speak with a healthcare professional. they will perform an assessment over the phone and decide on the best course of care for you.
+24-hour advice and support are available, and you will speak with a healthcare professional.
+They will perform an assessment over the phone and decide on the best course of care for you.

 Learn more about NHS talking therapies here.